AdKats/AdKats/README.md

 </p>
 <h3>Teamswap</h3>
 <p>
     This plugin implements Teamswap.
 Teamswap is a server-smart player moving system.
-In this instance it's merged with move and forcemove commands and offers two main benefits.
+It's available as a separate plugin, but in this instance I've merged it with move and forcemove commands and offers two main benefits.
 Normally if the team a player gets @move'd or @fmove'd to is full then the command just fails, now they are dropped on a queue until a slot opens on that side.
 They can keep playing on their side until that slot opens, when it does they are immediately slain and moved over to fill it.